top of page

 • Finance Standing Committee

-As a councilmember, Ron represents the residents of Palm Springs on:
+As a councilmember, Ron currently represents the residents of Palm Springs on:

 • Convention Center and Tourism Stakeholders Working Group